 We keep in stock at all times a good assortment of the most stylish Jewelry and the best grades of Watches.
-Among our many novelties will be found Fobs, Enameled Watches, Brooches, Charms, Etc.
+Among our many novelties will pieces 10 rods away.
+The only pole left

+Fobs, Enameled Watches, Brooches, Charms, Etc.

-We do all kinds of General Repair Work, Test Eyes and fit them with Spectacles and Eye Glasses, and make a specialty of Engraving F. KANTLEHNER.
-MASHTENAW FAIR, SEPT.
-9-12.
+We do all kinds of General Repair Work, Test Eyes and fit them with Speciacles and Eye Glasses, and make a specialty of Engraving

+R. KANTLEHNER

-MONDAY'S HEAVY RAINSTORM Wrought Great Destruction in Ann Arbor That Is to Be Built at Four Mile Lake by and Other Places.
-Monday afternoon's storm hit several places in this county hard, but Chelsea luckily escaped as the rainfall was not so heavy here.
-The place which suffered the \$60,000 worth of damage was done in a short space of time.
-Dexter also fell in for a goodly share of the water and much damage resulted. barns, outbuildings, sidewalks and fences replace the seven stone culverts washed into good condition for travel.
-The coal dealers, whose sheds lie alongside the railroad tracks, had them swamped with water and the contents carried to the low lands.
-Henry Richards' coal office was washed away and smashed to pieces while his books and records and the safe were carried away in the muddy rush.
-Traffic on Main street was suspended for six hours.
-The boats from Tessmer's boathouse near the river had no trouble in getting from the river to Main street and were used to convey people out of the houses that were flooded.
-A barn was swept from its foundation on top of a fence and there remained after the water had receded.
-Mrs. Frank Wood had the sidewalk swept from under her feet by six feet of water and narrowly escaped drowning.
+MONDAY'S HEAVY RAINSTORM

+Wrought Great Destruction in Ann Arbor That Is to Be Built at Four Mile Lake by and Other Places.

+Monday afternoon's storm hit several luckily escaped as the rainfall was not so to many readers of the Herald; heavy here.
+The place which suffered the "It would hardly seem possible that short space of time.
+Dexter also fell in never been taken up from the government for a goodly share of the water and much damage resulted.

+became a rushing river, which carried hundred and seventy eight and a fraction barns, outbuildings, sidewalks and fences to destruction.
+It will take \$25,000 to Dexter and Lima, the largest part of replace the seven stone culverts washed out by the flood and put the streets back into good condition for travel.
+The coal dealers, whose sheds lie alongside the description. railroad tracks, had them swamped with .
+"Investigation has proven that this lake lands.
+Henry Richards' coal office was washed away and smashed to pieces while factory on the west side of the lake. his books and records and the safe were house near the river had no trouble in getting from the river to Main street and sidewalk swept from under her feet by six feet of water and narrowly escaped drowning.
 A paralytic had to be taken out of his home to a place of safety.
 A woman and her 2 hours old child had to be removed from her house in the ambulance.
 Sections of water and gas pipes were broken off as if cut with steel saws.
-Chelsea people who were in the city and wanted to get home had a weary waiting time of it and did not get here until nearly Dexter and vicinity was also visited by the storm.
-The large barn of William Benz, north of the village, in Webster, was blown off its foundation and badly wrecked, and a number of trees were blown down.
+Uheisea people who were in the city and wanted to get home had a weary waiting time of it and did not get here until nearly

+Dexter and vicinity was also visited by the storm.
+The large barn of William Benz, north of the village, in Webster, was blown off its foundation . and badly wrecked, and a number of trees were blown down.
 Harry Phelps' barn was also damaged.
 South of the village cornfields were flooded and the corn washed out for rods.
 Trees two or three feet thick were broken off close to the ground.
-The streets of Dexter were washed out in places to the depth of three feet. daybreak next morning.
+The streets of Dexter were washed out in places to the depth of three feet.